-- 1. Contribute to increased knowledge and understanding of Canada among Canadian youth, by enabling them to learn first-hand about the history, heritage, geography, industry, institutions, cultures, communities, languages and other facets of their country; - Help young Canadians connect to one another and create linkages, across the country and between groups, thereby helping to strengthen the fabric of Canadian society; - 3.
+- Contribute to increased knowledge and understanding of Canada among Canadian youth, by enabling them to learn first-hand about the history, heritage, geography, industry, institutions, cultures, communities, languages and other facets of their country; - 2.
+Help young Canadians connect to one another and create linkages, across the country and between groups, thereby helping to strengthen the fabric of Canadian society; - 3.
 Develop Canadian identity and a sense of belonging to Canada among youth by enhancing their appreciation of both the diversity and the shared aspects of the Canadian experience.

-The group organizers must include the above objectives when submitting their exchange learning plan.
-Although a significant portion of our exchanges pertains to official languages including second-language learning opportunities, there are also many thematic and non-linguistic exchanges.
-Special consideration is also given to groups that have youth with special needs or disabilities, low-income participants, Indigenous youth, visible minority youth, and participants from rural or isolated areas.
-(Please see page7 for definitions).
+Each exchange Group Organizer must put together a hosting plan that will reflect the objectives above.
+Although a significant portion of our exchanges pertains to official languages including second-language learning opportunities, there are also many thematic and non-linguistic exchanges, including culture, history and sports.